MustaphaMiah/Revision-/NOTES.md

 By default, a browser renders these elements similarly to the humble div.
 However, using them where appropriate gives additional meaning in your markup.
 The tag name alone can indicate the type of information it contains, which adds semantic meaning to that content.
 Assistive technologies can access this information to provide better page summary or navigation options to their users.

 The main element is used to wrap (you guessed it) the main content, and there should be only one per page.
 It's meant to surround the information that's related to the central topic of your page.
 It's not meant to include items that repeat across pages, like navigation links or banners.

+article is another one of the new HTML5 elements that adds semantic meaning to your markup. article is a sectioning element, and is used to wrap independent, self-contained content.
+The tag works well with blog entries, forum posts, or news articles.

+The section element is also new with HTML5, and has a slightly different semantic meaning than article.
+An article is for standalone content, and a section is for grouping thematically related content.
+They can be used within each other, as needed.
+For example, if a book is the article, then each chapter is a section.
+When there's no relationship between groups of content, then use a div.